algae-elbaum/OS/README.md

 # OS

-Operating systems course OS, built on top of Pintos by Henry Elbaum, Kyle Seipp, and Adrian Harry
+Operating systems course OS, built on top of Pintos by Algae Elbaum, Kyle Seipp, and Adrian Harry